Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 # Recent cybersecurity trends on the internet
 ## What is cybersecurity?
+Online/offline, digital securing of data/information

+With a house, security
 ## Why do cybersecurity?
 ## Information gathering
 ## Capture the flag (CTF)